martinluternn/posprinter/README.md

 # Prerequisites
 You must install the following library to your react native project

-1. moment
-2. RNFetchBlob (optional) if you want to print with image
+1. RNFetchBlob (optional) if you want to print with image

 ## Getting started